• By: Legacy Law Centers

 A properly funded trust also provides the added benefit of avoiding the probate process, which will make administering the trust much easier.
 Additionally, the successor trustee won’t have to jump through as many hoops to access your accounts or property if you are incapacitated and they need to quickly manage your affairs.

-Make an Inventory for the Trustee
+Make An Inventory For The Trustee

 Your successor trustee will be required to provide your named beneficiaries with a list of all the accounts and property in the trust.
 This is why it is important to keep the most up-to-date information regarding the funding of the trust.
 By leaving a comprehensive inventory for the trustee, they can save valuable time in the early stages of administration.